 740-799: People with scores in mid to top 700s are in the range of Very Good.
 Borrowers with scores in this range will receive better than average interest rates from banks and lenders.
 25% of people have a score in this range.

-Statistically speaking, most people’s credit scores fall between the range of 600 to 720.
+Statistically speaking, most people’s scores fall between the range of 600 to 720.

 Why Your Credit Scores Matter

 Credit scores are used by lenders as a decision-making tool to anticipate what type of borrower you’re going to be.
-Credit scores are sometimes referred to as “risk scores” because it is a direct signal of what types of risks you bring to the table.
+They are sometimes referred to as “risk scores” because it is a direct signal of what types of risks you bring to the table.

-That being said, it is your credit score that determines if and how you’ll qualify for a loan.
-Your score will determine the interest rate of the loan you qualify for.
+That being said, it is your scores that determine if and how you’ll qualify for a loan, and if you do, the interest rate of the loan.

 Your interest rate is a proportional amount of the amount loaned and often expressed as an annual percentage.
 This is the dollar amount you are paying in addition to the money you borrowed.